ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 editor.isActive('highlight', { color: '#ffa8a8' })
 ```

-There is also support for regular expressions:
+There is even support for regular expressions:

 ```js
 editor.isActive('textStyle', { color: /.*/ })
 ```

-You can even ignore nodes and marks, but check for the attributes only.
+You can even nodes and marks, but check for the attributes only.
 Here is an example with the [`TextAlign`](/api/extensions/text-align) extension:

 ```js
 editor.isActive({ textAlign: 'right' })